Purpose of the Grant Program

 - flexible curricula

-- concentration of acknowledging the importance of entrepreneurship and service production
+- acknowledging the importance of entrepreneurship and service production

-- internationalization in the level of research, development and student engagement.
+- internationalization in research, development and student engagement.

 Turku – a modern European city with great possibilities

-- Turku Region is the third largest urban region in Finland with 317.000 inhabitants.
-It is located in the southwestern Finland, by the river Aura.
-The first capital of Finland has during times been a highly important gateway to the west.
-Port of Turku is a significant commercial hub with busy ferry traffic to Sweden, and the airport offers flight connections all over Europe.
+- The Turku Region is the third largest urban region in Finland with 317,000 inhabitants.
+It is located in the southwestern Finland by the river Aura.
+Turku was the first capital of Finland, prior to Helsinki, and it has at times been a highly important gateway to the west.
+The Port of Turku is a significant commercial hub with busy ferry traffic to Sweden, and the airport offers flight connections all over Europe.

-- The history has given the city a distinctively cultural atmosphere.
-Turku is also multicultural, as evidenced by the myriad nationalities, languages and customs.
-The city is home to people of over 130 nationalities, who speak over one hundred different languages.
+- History has given the city a distinctive cultural atmosphere.
+Turku is also multicultural, as evidenced by its myriad nationalities, languages, and customs.
+The city is home to people of over 130 nationalities, speaking over one hundred different languages.

 - Turku is a cozy city, where everything works efficiently and is easily accessible.
-It also has great possibilities for leisure time whether you’re attending cultural events, doing sports or visiting the beautiful archipelago that opens up to the Baltic Sea.
+It also has great possibilities for leisure time whether you’re attending cultural events, doing sports, or visiting the beautiful archipelago that opens to the Baltic Sea.

-More information on Turku at Visit Turku: www.visitturku.fi
+- More information on Turku can be found at Visit Turku.